Solitaire: Card size and format

 The cards are normally smaller than standard cards measuring about 67 x 42 mm.
 However, packs labelled 'Patience' have also been produced in standard size (c.
 88 x 58 mm) and are also marketed as mini-patience cards at 54 x 36 mm.
 Even smaller cards have been produced for at least a century and measuring about 45 x 32 mm.
 They are frequently sold as twin packs in a single box, since many patiences and solitaires require two full decks of cards.
-The two packs may have different back designs which, however, does not affect the play.
+The two packs may have different back designs which does not affect the play.

 Types

-Patience or solitaire games may be grouped together in various ways as follows:
+Solitaires may be grouped together in various ways as follows: